Deploy a Jekyll site

 Creating a new project

-With Jekyll installed, you can create a new project using
+With Jekyll installed, you can create a new project running the

 $ jekyll new my-jekyll-site

-index.html in your newly created folder so that your site has content:
+index.html in your newly created folder to give your site content:

-If you're migrating an existing Jekyll project to Pages, you should confirm that your
+If you are migrating an existing Jekyll project to Pages, confirm that your

 Gemfile is committed as part of your codebase.
 Pages will look at your Gemfile and run